Next class February 8, 2020.

 - Bachelors Degree, Concordia University

-- Own and operate the only drone repair center in the State of Wisconsin
+- Own and operated the only drone repair center in the State of Wisconsin

 - Founder of the Green Bay Area Drone User Group